RamiAwar/pydastic/README.md

 user.delete(index="my-user", wait_for=True)
 ```

+### Search API
+Still haven't got an idea on how to wrap the underlying API productively.
+Unless I create a DSL from scratch or use elasticsearch-dsl (which I don't like due to lacking documentation), I can't really provide any value on top of the client's built-in search API.
+Give this a minute of thought and shoot me your suggestions if you come up with anything!

 ### Notes on testing
 When writing tests with Pydastic (even applies when writing tests with the elasticsearch client), remember to use the `wait_for=True` argument when executing operations.
 If this is not used, then the test will continue executing even if Elasticsearch hasn't propagated the change to all nodes, giving you weird results.